-The Definitive Functional Medicine Guide To All Things Gut Health
+How To Heal Your Gut: A Complete Functional Medicine Guide To Thriving Gut Health

 Your gut’s influence over your health cannot be overstated.
 The trillions of microbes and colonies located in your microbiome are the manufacturers and managers of how you look, feel, and think.
 It makes up 70-80% (1) of your immune system, produces (2) a large amount of your “happy” neurotransmitter serotonin, and contains 10 times more bacterial cells than you have human cells!